 Each Assistant Public Defender is an attorney licensed to practice law in Illinois.
-The attorneys in the Law Office of the Public Defender range in age and experience, with some having recently graduated from law school and some having represented clients in the Illinois Courts for up to 40 years.
-They have been chosen over years from thousands of potential Assistants through a multi-layered application and interview process.
-They come from all across the United States, having graduated from Law Schools from New York to California.
-Each of the Assistant Public Defenders is supervised within the Division to which they are assigned by experienced attorneys and is held to high ethical standards by both the Office of the Public Defender and the Attorney Registration and Disciplinary Commission.
+Our attorneys range from recent law school graduates to public defenders who have represented clients in the Illinois courts for up to 40 years.
+They have been chosen over the years from thousands of potential assistants through a multi-layered application and interview process.
+They come from all across the United States, having graduated from law schools from New York to California.
+Each Assistant Public Defender is assigned to a division and supervised by experienced attorneys.
+Our attorneys are held to high ethical standards by both the Office of the Public Defender and the Attorney Registration and Disciplinary Commission of the Supreme Court of Illinois.
 Each attorney must complete hours of training each year provided both internally, by the Professional Development Division, and from national criminal defense organizations.
-Every Assistant Public Defender's first obligation is loyalty to the clients they represent.
+Every Assistant Public Defender's first obligation is to the clients they represent.

-In addition to the attorneys, The Law Office of the Cook County Public Defender employs investigators, mitigators, case workers and support staff.
+The Law Office of the Cook County Public Defender employs investigators, mitigation specialists, case workers and support staff.
 Each person in the office has an important role to play in the representation of our clients.
-Among other duties, Investigators insure that witnesses are located and interviewed, They help to not just identify pro-defense witnesses but to provide information that can be used to contest the truth and accuracy of the State's case.
-They also provide support in the serving of subpoenas and court orders.
-Mitigators and case workers provide client support in the form of social histories and finding services needed to give our clients what they need in order to function in their communities.
-They are dedicated to making sure that each clients' dignity is respected.
-The members of the support staff in the office make sure that each attorney has what he or she needs to represent our clients.
+Investigators ensure that witnesses are located and interviewed, identify pro-defense witnesses and provide information that can be used to contest the truth and accuracy of the State's Attorney's case.
+They also serve subpoenas and court orders.
+Mitigation specialists and case workers provide client support in the form of social histories and finding services to give our clients what they need in order to function in their communities.
+They are dedicated to making sure that each client's dignity is respected.
+The members of the support staff make sure that each attorney has what he or she needs to represent our clients.
 They are the backbone of the office.
 Besides providing documents such as motions and petitions, they help to maintain files and supplies.
 They provide contact with clients and their families.
-They facilitate communication between the Divisions and between attorneys, their clients, witnesses, and members of the community at large.
+They facilitate communication between the divisions and between attorneys, their clients, witnesses and members of the community at large.